On Birth Control? Watch Out for These Medications

 4. St. John’s wort.

-To date, the science has shown that taking an antidepressant will not disrupt the effectiveness of your birth control.
-For example, if you’re on the pill and you start taking Prozac, your chances of getting pregnant will not change.
+To date, science has shown that taking an antidepressant will not disrupt the effectiveness of your birth control.
+For example, if you’re on the pill and you start taking Prozac or Zoloft, your chances of getting pregnant will not change.
 That being said, since antidepressants can affect your hormone levels, side effects like an impact on mood or anxiety could be possible (the level of interaction will differ from person to person).
 One thing to watch out for is if you’re on mood-stabilizing or anti-seizure medication for your depression, which can impact the efficacy of your birth control (see #2 on this list).
 Every case will be a little different, which is why it’s best to consult with your doctor first.

 6. Antifungal medications.